Plan your LUIS app schema with subject domain and data extraction

 Identify your intents

 It is a best practice to use only as many intents as you need to perform the functions of your app.
 If you define too many intents, it becomes harder for LUIS to classify utterances correctly.
-If you define too few, they may be so general as to be overlapping.
+If you define too few, they may be so general that they overlap.

 Create example utterances for each intent

-Once you have determined the intents, create 10 or 15 example utterances for each intent.
-To begin with, do not have fewer than this number or create many utterances for each intent.
-Each utterance should be different from the previous utterance.
-A good variety in the utterances includes overall word count, word choice, verb tense, and punctuation.
+To begin with, avoid creating too many utterances for each intent.
+Once you have determined the intents, create 15 to 30 example utterances per intent.
+Each utterance should be different from the previously provided utterances.
+A good variety in utterances include overall word count, word choice, verb tense, and punctuation.

 Identify your entities

 In the example utterances, identify the entities you want extracted.
-To book a flight, you need some information like the destination, date, airline, ticket category, and travel class.
-You create entities for these data types and then mark the entities in the example utterances because they are important for accomplishing an intent.
+To book a flight, you need information like the destination, date, airline, ticket category, and travel class.
+Create entities for these data types and then mark the entities in the example utterances.
+Entities are important for accomplishing an intent.

-When you determine which entities to use in your app, keep in mind that there are different types of entities for capturing relationships between types of objects.
+When determining which entities to use in your app, keep in mind that there are different types of entities for capturing relationships between object types.
 Entities in LUIS provides more detail about the different types.